tylernathanreed/laravel-relation-joins/README.md

 <a name="versioning"></a>
 ### Versioning

-This package was built with the latest version of Laravel in mind, but support goes back to Laravel 6.0.
+This package was built with the latest version of Laravel in mind, but support goes back to Laravel 7.x.

+For Laravel 6.x, use version 2.x of this package.
 For Laravel 5.5, use version 1.x of this package.

 <a name="usage"></a>